goooral/data_visualization_with_python/Python visualization.md

 ### Notebooks

 Once you familiarize yourself with the syntax, you can begin working on your first visualizations.
-In order to set up your workspace, you need a python notebook.
+In order to set up your workspace, you need a Python notebook.

 #### Jupyter